jobedom/fengshui-theme/README.md

 ### Scheme and fonts

-The Fengshui screenshots use a custom version of Baara Dark scheme adapted for Fengshui Theme.
+The Fengshui screenshots use an included custom version of Baara Dark scheme, named Fengshui and adapted for Fengshui Theme.
+To use it, include the following in your user settings.

+    {
+        "color_scheme": "Packages/Theme - Fengshui/Fengshui.tmTheme"
+    }

 The code font shown in the screenshots is Fira Mono.

 ## License